voelzmo/codex/aws.md

 ```

-Unlike all the other deployments so far, we won't use `make deploy` to vet the
-manifest for CF. This is because the bosh-lite CF comes out of the box ready to
-deploy to a Vagrant-based bosh-lite with no tweaks.
-Since we are using it as
-the Cloud Foundry for our alpha environment, we will need to customize the Cloud
-Foundry base domain, with a domain resolving to the IP of our `alpha` bosh-lite VM:
+Unlike all the other deployments so far, we won't use `make manifest` to vet the manifest for CF. This is because the bosh-lite CF comes out of the box ready to deploy to a Vagrant-based bosh-lite with no tweaks.
+Since we are using it as the Cloud Foundry for our alpha environment, we will need to customize the Cloud Foundry base domain, with a domain resolving to the IP of our `alpha` bosh-lite VM:

 ```
 cd bosh-lite/alpha